benmvp/slides/2016/thunderplains/react-esnext.md

 - I'm personally against this trend because it dilutes what `const` means
 - I believe it's kind of a way to simulate immutability, but it's not at all
 - We don't do this in other programming languages
 - Plus, just because a variable is `const`, doesn't mean it can't be changed.
-If it's an object, properties cn be changed
+If it's an object, properties can be changed
+- It's all because of one person at Airbnb

 =====